 Frequently Asked Questions

-Lifetime access to the course costs only $59.00 USD, one time payment.
+Lifetime access to the course costs only $59.00, a one-time payment.

 There are 13 video lessons with in-depth teachings on the Yang-family Taijiquan “four sticking spears” included in the course.
 The videos are on-demand and can be accessed in any order.

-We accept payments using PayPal and all major Credit / Debit cards.
-All payments made on the site are secure, encrypted and protected.
+We accept Paypal and all major Credit / Debit cards.
+All payments made on the site are secure, encrypted, and protected.

 Yes, once your payment has been processed, you will get instant access to all of the videos in the course.